jertel/elastabot/README.md

 8. Click "Install App to Workspace".
 9. Click "Allow" on the permission confirmation screen.
 10. Copy the bottom "Bot User Oauth Access Token" for use during installation of Elastabot.

-Once you create the classic bot and install it into your workspace you'll see a screen presenting two tokens.
-Use the bottom "Bot User" token for the configuration parameter mentioned below.
-Do not use the OAuth Token.

 ## Search